The complete list of Google Home commands so far

 - Turn on/off the TV with Chromecast: "OK, Google, turn on the [Chromecast name]" or "OK, Google, turn off the [Chromecast name]."

-- Play music through other speakers using Chromecast ($35 at Walmart): "OK, Google, play [song] on [Chromecast or Google Home name]."
+- Play music through other speakers using Chromecast: "OK, Google, play [song] on [Chromecast or Google Home name]."

 - Listen to audiobook on another device: "OK, Google, read my book on [Chromecast or Google Home speaker name]."